-A smooth audio input and output plays an essential role when playing PS4 games.
 When you are playing PS4 games, it would be a huge disappointment if your PS4 mic is not working, because you can’t normally chat with your partners.
 But don’t be worried!
-This article can help you solve PS4 mic not working issue easily and quickly.
-Try these methods below until it solves your problem.
+This article can help you fix the PS4 mic not working issue easily and quickly.
+Try these methods below until they solve your problem.

 If others can’t hear you in the party chat, but you can hear them clearly, please check these possibilities below to troubleshoot your problem.